-Regular cleaning and polishing of

-your Honda helps to keep it "new"

-looking.
-This section gives you hints

-on how to clean your vehicle and

-preserve its appearance: the paint,

-brightwork, wheels, and interior.

-Also included are several things you

-can do to help prevent corrosion.
+Regular cleaning and polishing of your Honda helps to keep it "new" looking.
+This section gives you hints on how to clean your car and preserve its appearance: the paint, brightwork, wheels and interior.
+Also included are several things you can do to help prevent corrosion.
+Exterior Care208Washing208Waxing209Aluminum Wheels210Paint Touch-up210Interior Care211Carpeting211Floor Mats211Fabric212Vinyl212Leather212Seat Belts212Windows213Air Fresheners213Body Repairs215 --- ---